-In 2019, I authored several key policies that gained unanimous approval from my colleagues on the Fresno City Council.
+In 2019 and 2020, I authored several key policies that gained unanimous approval from my colleagues on the Fresno City Council.
 These policies will help us reduce the saturation of liquor stores, repurpose blighted motels into homeless shelters, improve rental housing conditions and build new housing.

 Fresno Airport Project Labor Expansion: Approved a $115 million agreement which creates 2,143 jobs and keeps $320 Million of economic benefits local.
 Generating prevailing wage jobs with healthcare and pension benefits for Fresno veterans, women, local businesses, minority-owned businesses, and those unemployed.

 Responsible Neighborhood Market Act: Caps new liquor licenses, reduces alcohol outlets in saturated areas, expands alcohol-free zones near schools and parks, incentivizes full-service grocery stores, and establishes a city inspection program and joint accountability commission.

 Motel Accountability Act: Establishes a motel inspection program, repurposes facilities into emergency homeless housing and sets operations standards.
 Failure to comply may result in closure and receivership of blighted motels violating health and safety standards.